opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 <b><u> Our main questions: </u></b>

-1. What has been the yearly rate of school shootings and where have they occurred in the last 50 years (from January 1970 to June 2020)?
+1. What has been the yearly rate of school shootings and where in the country have they occurred in the last 50 years (from January 1970 to June 2020)?

-2. What are the characteristics of these events?
+2. How many individuals are typically killed in a shooting?

+3. What were the characteristics of the shooters: How often was a shooter male?
+How often did a shooter attempt or commit suicide?

 ### Data